mehcode/webpack-config-plugin/README.md

 # config-loader
-Configuration plugin (in the style of node-config) for webpack
+Configuration plugin (in the style of node-config) for webpack.